CodeChron/fullstack-js-with-meteor-react-docs/add_note_details_route.md

 ...
 import { NoteDetailsPage } from './components/pages/note_details_page'

-FlowRouter.route('/', {
+FlowRouter.route('/notes/:_id', {
-  name: 'homepage',
+  name: 'noteDetails',
   action() {
     mount(HomepageContainer, {
-      content: (props) => <Homepage {...props} />
+      content: (props) => <NoteDetailsPage {...props} />
     })
   }
 })
 ```

-Here we are displaying a default app header and no content, just as a placeholder for our page.
+Notice that we are using the HomepageContainer.
+This is temporary until we actually start passing data into the note details page, at which point we'll create its own container.